gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 Another example is the Littelfuse `SRDA3.3` steering diode array IC.
 It is designed to protect +3.3V IO lines and is rated to `\(\pm 30kV\)` contact, `\(\pm 30kV\)` air via IEC61000-4-2[^bib-littelfuse-srda33-ds].
 It's functional block diagram is:

-{{% img src="littelfuse-srda33-functional-block-diagram.png" width="300px" caption="The functional block diagram of the Littelfuse SRDA3.3 steering diode array[^bib-littelfuse-srda33-ds]." %}}
+{{% figure src="littelfuse-srda33-functional-block-diagram.png" width="300px" caption="The functional block diagram of the Littelfuse SRDA3.3 steering diode array[^bib-littelfuse-srda33-ds]." %}}

 ## Isolation